Gulf Coast Poet, Cheryl Batavia, by Stephanie Snow Photography.

 “Men have always fascinated and inspired me.
 I am sure there are some real jerks out there.
 I’ve heard stories about them from credible sources and seen a few in action, but fortunately for me, all the men I’ve loved have been wonderful human beings.”

-Poems and colorful photographs share memories and impressions of living in places of history and natural beauty–The Shenandoah Valley of Virginia, Washington, DC, Miami Beach, and the Florida Gulf Coast.
+Poems and colorful photographs share memories and impressions of living in places rich in history and natural beauty–The Shenandoah Valley of Virginia, Washington, DC, Miami Beach, and the Florida Gulf Coast.
 Poems about family and personal perspectives round out the book.